 - The summary and recap for an episode must be original and may not be copied from elsewhere online.
 A summary should contain a brief overview of the plot, and cannot contain spoilers.
 Episode recaps are much more detailed, and should cover every relevant plot point that happened in the episode.
 Both summaries and recaps should be neutral in tone.
-Share your opinions in reviews or forum threads instead.
+Share your opinions in reviews or community posts instead.

 - Trivia / Notes

 - Trivia is any noteworthy on-screen detail, while notes occur off-screen and during the production of the episode.
 For example, a goof that appears in an episode would be a trivia item while the fact that the production went over budget would be a note.
 Trivia and Notes are not the place for debates.
-Please visit the show forum or community page for any debates.
+Please visit the show community page for any debates.